twome/mane/docs/tasks.md

 - FEAT: use native communication instead of HTTP between server and extension

-- FEAT: maybe use BrowserFS to keep track of (and cache) asset files in extension? https://github.com/jvilk/BrowserFS
+- FEAT: maybe use BrowserFS to keep track of (and store) asset files in extension? https://github.com/jvilk/BrowserFS

 - FEAT: long-term storage of patches in browser

-- FEAT: create new patch for current domain from extension
-	- JS, CSS, or both
-	- optional text input for matchList

 - FEAT: set patch storage dir from server CL arg & extension popup